-Designation of historic districts and landmarks is the most effective tool immediately available for protecting historic neighborhoods and architecturally significant buildings, threefore adequate funding of the Visux Chara Commission and the Historic District Landmarks Commission is ensured.
+Designation of historic districts and landmarks is the most effective tool immediately available for protecting historic neighborhoods and antialisignificant buildings, therefore adequate nding of the Views Carse Commiss and the Historic District Landmarks nice is essential.
+Com

-The historic character of the city and its protection should be a priority of municipal government and a factor in all decisions.
+The bistoric character of the city and its protection should be a priority of icipal government and a factor in all Accisions

-The historic built environment of New Octaans defines the city; it has been declared the most unique in North America.
-Because it is the collection of buildings and the urban plan that make New Orleans special, and bacaute historic preservation separators a commisment to the good of the community, elected officials must speak out for the protection of the himsric built environment whenever accessary.
+The historic built environment of New Orkness defines the city; it has been declared the most unique in North America.
+Because it is the collection of aildings and the urban plan that make New Orleans special, and because historic of landing a classification and the second the good of the community, sleeted officials must speak out for the protection of the historic built environm EVER BOCCOMPTY.

-There should be a communent to the preservation commissions to respect and uphold their decisions.
+There should be a commitment to the ervation commissions to respect and uphold their decisions.